julianshapiro/velocity/packages/velocity/README.md

 ###**Changelog**

-- 0.2.1: Prevent errors from being thrown in unsupported old jQuery versions (1.4.0-2).
+- 0.2.1: Prevent errors from being thrown in old, partially-supported jQuery versions (1.4.0-2).
 - 0.2.0: Added step easing (http://VelocityJS.org/#easing).
 - 0.1.0: Velocity's `stop` command was changed to stop animations *immediately* (instead of just clearing the remainder of the animation queue).
 No other backwards-incompatible changes were made.